 - And more

 Bottom-line, you could be required to provide a lot of information, so don’t rush the process.
-It a lot of time to produce a high quality application.
+It takes a lot of time to produce a high quality application.
 In fact, some cannabis businesses submit applications that are hundreds or thousands of pages long.
 This isn’t something you can should do quickly.

 Remember, the application process is a competition.
 Yours needs to not just meet the minimum requirements.
 It needs to stand out from the crowd and show reviewers that your business is ready and able to support the state’s marijuana program better than any other business.